Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 🏡 Perfect for Hampshire Architecture

-In our experience installing across Andover, Winchester, and Salisbury, Agate Grey has rapidly become a top-three colour choice.
+In our experience installing across Andover, Winchester, and Salisbury, Agate Grey has rapidly become our top-selling premium colour.
 It is particularly popular for homeowners looking to upgrade the windows on rural cottages or mid-century homes without losing the property’s heritage character.
-Pairing an Agate Grey Flush Casement window with a Painswick Solidor front door creates an absolutely flawless, high-end kerb appeal.
+Pairing an Agate Grey Flush Casement window with a Painswick Solidor front door creates absolutely flawless, high-end kerb appeal.
+Consider an Agate Grey or Painswick bifold door instead of black or anthracite grey for your extension!

 6. Frequently Asked Questions